introfog/GitWave/CODE_OF_CONDUCT.md

 This Code of Conduct is adapted from the Contributor Covenant, version 1.4, available at https://contributor-covenant.org/version/1/4.

-rGit is committed to upholding these standards and fostering an inclusive environment.
+GitWave is committed to upholding these standards and fostering an inclusive environment.
 We expect all contributors to do the same.

 Thank you for helping us make the community a better place.